+The province is noted for its San rock art, diamond diggings, 4X4 safaris and the Kgalagadi Transfrontier Park.
+It is a vast stretch of semi-desert land.
 The province is renowned for its spectacular display of spring flowers, which, for a short period every year, attracts thousands of tourists.

 Sutherland hosts the southern hemisphere's largest astronomical observatory, the multinational-sponsored Southern African Large Telescope.
-The Northern Cape is one of two sites to host the Square Kilo-metre Array radio-telescope (better known as the SKA Project).
+The Northern Cape is one of two sites to host the Square Kilometre Array radio-telescope (better known as the SKA Project).
 Developed by scientists from 17 countries, it will be the largest and most advanced radio telescope in the world.

-Among many other benefits, the province's tourism and hospitality industry is profiting from the project, as scientists and other interested parties are flooding into the town of North West Capital: Mahikeng Principal languages: Setswana 63.38% Afrikaans 8.96% isiXhosa 5.51% Population: 3 509 953 Percentage share of the total population: 6,8% Area: 140 882 km Source: Statistics South Africa (Census 2011) Carnarvon.
+Among many other benefits, the province's tourism and hospitality industry is profiting from the project, as scientists and other interested parties are flooding into the town of Carnarvon.